WolfDev8675/Exalens-CC/docs/setup.md

 # Setup

-To account for the requirements of this project (check: [Coding Problem](../coding_problem.md)) all the functionalities of this project is collected into a single docker-compose file which can be used to start-up or shut-down the systems with single commands.
+To account for the requirements of this project (check: [Coding Problem](../coding_problem.md)) all the functionalities of this project are collected into a single docker-compose file which can be used to start-up or shut-down the systems with single commands.

 ## Prerequisites